 All AGDA students have access to a range of services, including advising, dining facilities, health services, IT support, prayer rooms and a student lounge.
-Some services may be restricted or, when possible, offered virtually during the COVID-19 pandemic.
+Some services may be restricted or offered virtually during unavoidable circumstances.

 9.2.
 Learning Resources

 The AGDA has an equipped library and technological resources on campus to assist students in the effective completion of their academic work.